THE SHORT STORY

 In the summer of 2001, Leilani ran her first race in Southern California where she fought for the lead for several laps and finished fourth.
 She has raced from shorts tracks to superspeedways, in both open wheel and stock cars.
-The series include Allison Legacy, NASCAR Weekly Racing, ROMCO Super Late Models, USRA Super Late Models, ASA, NASCAR Elite Division, ARCA Racing Series, and the Indy Pro Series.
-In 50 starts, Leilani has 9 top five, 21 top tens and 36 top fifteen finishes in 57 starts.
+The series include Allison Legacy, NASCAR Weekly Racing, ROMCO Super Late Models, USRA Super Late Models, ASA, NASCAR Elite Division, the ARCA Racing Series, and the Indy Pro Series.
+Leilani has 9 top five, 21 top tens and 36 top fifteen finishes in 57 starts.

 In 2002 Leilani moved from Southern California to North Carolina to pursue her racing career.
 In 2003 she had her first start in the NASCAR Weekly Racing Series at South Boston Speedway, she impressed many with her debut by finishing 9th.
 In 2004 the racing world took notice when she made her first speedway start at Texas Motor Speedway, setting a new record by qualifying 4th, the highest qualifying effort for a female driver at the track.
 She impressed in the race as well, finishing 7th.
 In 2005 Leilani began working as an instructor for Andy Hillenburg's Fast Track High Performance Driving School, giving ride-alongs and instructing at Charlotte Motor Speedway, Nashville Speedway, Kentucky Speedway, and Atlanta Motor Speedway - giving her valuable seat time behind the wheel on 1.5 mile speedways.